 The Gaia food waste dryer is powered by electricity and available in several different sizes.
 Batches of organic waste can range in volume from 30kgs per day all the way up to 200 tonnes per day, depending on the needs of your business.
 The heat can be powered by either gas, steam, electricity or thermal oil, and the average processing time will fall somewhere between 5-7 hours.
-Learn more about this popular model on our website by clicking this link.
+Learn more about this popular model on our website

 Liquid Food Composters

 Another option to consider is a liquid food composter for your industrial waste management needs.
 How does it work?
 Water enters the machine to help microorganisms break down food waste as it’s churned and rotated to speed up the process.
 Composted food is then dispelled along with waste water.
-The liquid food composter by Power Knot can “digest” food waste within twenty-four hours, making it a highly-efficient option when you need a food composter for your business.
-Click here to learn more about this best-seller and why waste management experts recommend it.
+The liquid food composter by Power Knot can “digest” food waste within twenty-four hours, making it a highly-efficient option when you need a food composter for your business. learn more about this best-seller and why waste management experts recommend it.

 Do You Have Questions for a Waste Expert?